 Why Is Your Dog Licking Your Pillow?

-Pillow licking is one of the most confusing behaviors a dog owner will get to witness in their lifetime.
-If your dog has food and treats to savor, why would they go after something as tasteless as a pillow?
+You may wonder, if your dog has food and treats to savor, why would they go after something as tasteless as a pillow?

 1. Your dog likes the salty taste of the pillow